eneagizzarelli/SYNAPSE/README.md

    ```
     This will complete the configuration of SYNAPSE, creating the necessary folders, downloading GeoLite2 database and assigning ownership and permissions to user _enea_ (or the one you specifically decided).

-5. Modify your `/etc/ssh/sshd_config` file in order to run `startSYNAPSE.sh` script and to disable many SSH parameters (not handled by the code) whenever user _enea_ (or the one you specifically decided) connects to your machine using SSH:
+5. Modify your `/etc/ssh/sshd_config` file in order to run `startSYNAPSE.sh` script (after assigning the necessary permissions) and to disable many SSH parameters (not handled by the code) whenever user _enea_ (or the one you specifically decided) connects to your machine using SSH:
    ```sh
    Match User enea
       ForceCommand /home/enea/SYNAPSE/scripts/startSYNAPSE.sh